There are no affiliate links on PagePipe.

 - Notification bar by DJJMZ – no workee.

 This plugin was closed on November 25, 2018 and is no longer available for download.
 Reason: Guideline Violation.

 - Responsive Notification Bar – ugly green and yellow colors and not selectable.
 Load time changed from 1 second to 4 seconds.
 It was repeatably bad but it’s unclear why.

 - Quick Notice – Too much Facebook and button overhead: up.png: 2.5k, down.png: 2.5k, facebook.com/link and facebook.com/plugins/like.php (11.7k), https://static.xx.fbcdn.net/rsrc.php/v3ibIg4/yP/l/en_US/BVqXzc99u04.js (126k), https://static.xx.fbcdn.net/rsrc.php/v3/yD/r/FEppCFCt76d.png (1.6k).
 We hate Facebook!

 Guerrilla’s Sticky Bar (1 request: 1.0k) dismissal with day-delay timer, customizable colors.(This plugin was closed on November 25, 2018 and is no longer available for download.)

 - Top Bar (1 request: 1.1k) no dismissal, limited-selection colors.

 - WordPress Easy Sticky Notification Bar (1 request: 1.2k) no dismissal, custom fonts (slow), fixed colors.

 - Peanut Butter Bar (smooth version), (1 request: 1.9k) works nice. no dismissal, default fonts, color customizable.

 We thought Top Bar would be the winner because it had 6,000 installs.
 But it wasn’t as “feature-rich.”
 Really, it’s not that customizable.
-Guerrilla’s Sticky Bar is slightly more lightweight, older, and more obscure .
-We’re stunned.
+We’re using Peanut Butter Bar.